-Base rate charges:
+Base rate charges

-Calculated to recover costs related to direct and indirect customer service efforts and meter maintenance associated with supplying water to and collecting wastewater from the customers' property and is based on the water meter size.
+These charges are calculated to recover costs related to direct and indirect customer service efforts and meter maintenance associated with supplying water to and collecting wastewater from the customers' property.
+Charges are based on the water meter size.

-Commodity charges:
+Commodity charges